Ottoman wars in Europe: Kingdom of Hungary

-Since 1360s Hungary confronted with the Ottoman Empire.
+Since the 1360s Hungary confronted with the Ottoman Empire.
 The Kingdom of Hungary led several crusades, campaigns and carried out several defence battles and sieges against the Ottomans.
 Hungary bore the brunt of the Ottoman wars in Europe during the 15th century and successfully halted the Ottoman advance.

 In the year of 1442, John Hunyadi won four victories against the Ottomans, two of which were decisive.
 In March 1442, Hunyadi defeated Mezid Bey and the raiding Ottoman army at the Battle of Szeben in the south part of the Kingdom of Hungary in Transylvania.
 In September 1442, Hunyadi defeated a large Ottoman army of Beylerbey Şehabeddin, the Provincial Governor of Rumelia.
 This was the first time that a European army defeated such a large Ottoman force, composed not only of raiders, but of the provincial cavalry led by their own sanjak beys (governors) and accompanied by the formidable janissaries.
 These victories made Hunyadi a prominent enemy of the Ottomans and a renowned figure throughout Christendom and were prime motivators for him to undertake along with King Władysław the famous expedition known as the "Long Campaign" in 1443, with the Battle of Niš being the first major clash of this expedition.
 Hunyadi was accompanied by Giuliano Cesarini during the campaign.

 The defeat in 1456 at the siege of Nándorfehérvár (Belgrade) held up Ottoman expansion into Catholic Europe for 70 years, though for one year (1480–1481) the Italian port of Otranto was taken, and in 1493 the Ottoman army successfully raided Croatia and Styria.

 During the reign of King Matthias of Hungary, the standing professional mercenary army was called the Black Army of Hungary Matthias recognized the importance and key role of early firearms in the infantry, which greatly contributed to his victories.
 Every fourth soldier in the Black Army had an arquebus, which was an unusual ratio at the time.
-In the great Viennese military parade in 1485, the Black Army consisted 20,000 horsemen and 8,000 infantry in 1485.
+In the great Viennese military parade in 1485, the Black Army consisted of 20,000 horsemen and 8,000 infantry in 1485.
 The Black Army was larger than the army of King Louis XI of France, the only other existing permanent professional European army in the era.
 The Hungarian army destroyed the three times bigger attacker Ottoman and Wallachian troops at the Battle of Breadfield in Transylvania in 1479.
 The battle was the most significant victory for the Hungarians against the raiding Ottomans, and as a result, the Ottomans did not attack southern Hungary and Transylvania for many years thereafter.
 The Black Army recaptured Otranto in Italy from the Ottoman Empire in 1481.